CompuTec/computec-docs/docs/processforce/troubleshooting/licensing-issues.md

 # Licensing Issues

-The most common issue connected to CompuTec ProcessForce licensing will be noted on this page.
+This page lists the most common licensing problems in **CompuTec ProcessForce** and provides step-by-step instructions to resolve them.

 ---